 In a non-FT environment, a STA might retain PMKSAs it establishes as a result of previous authentication.
 The PMKSA cannot be changed while cached.
 The PMK in the PMKSA is used with the 4-Way Handshake to establish fresh PTKs.

 If a STA in an ESS has determined it has a valid PMKSA with an AP to which it is about to (re)associate, it performs Open System authentication to the AP, and then it includes the PMKID for the PMKSA in the RSNE in the (Re)Association Request.
+A non-AP STA may attempt PMKSA caching in conjunction with the OWE Authentication method by indicating OWE Authentication along with a PMKID in the RSNE and including a Diffie-Hellman parameter in the (Re)Association Request.
+If the AP has a PMKSA with a matching PMKID it shall not include a Diffie-Hellman parameter in its (Re)Association Response and not perform a Diffie-Hellman key exchange.
+If the AP does not have a PMKSA with a matching PMKID it shall perform OWE Authentication as if the PMKID was not present.
 When the PMKSA was not created using pre-authentication, the AKM indicated in the RSNE by the STA in the (Re)Association Request shall be identical to the AKM used to establish the cached PMKSA in the first place.

 Instruct the editor to create a new section 12.11, and the following sub-sections: